betterscientificsoftware/bssw.io/Site/Categories/Topics/WhatIsContinuousIntegrationTesting.md

 As a purely conceptual tool in understaind the aims of CI, one can imagine CI testing like _auto correct_ in a word processor where programmers would get immediate feedback regarding test status with each key-stroke.

-CI testing has a number of implications for **both** software and test development.
+CI testing may have a number of implications for **both** software and test development.
 First, it can demand a very high level of _automation_.

 * Commits on multiple branches can be automatically merged.